ahandrewh teaches IAT-334interface design

 The final submission for P2 is a collection of all weeks of the project into a document that is designed for easy and concise understanding by a non-designer (i.e. manager).
 The format (PDF, website, etc.) is of your choosing but should demonstrate a refined and well-designed document.

-Your project submission is due to Canvas before your June 29/July 1 July 2/July 4 lab.
+Your project submission is due to Canvas before your June 19 class.

 Please make sure double-check all your submitted files and URLs to ensure they can be opened.
 We want to avoid late or problematic submission penalties whenever possible.